ZeanQin/zeanqin.github.io/content/drafts/typography-basics-and-best-practices.md

 ### 5. Length of line

-The general consensus is that lines should contain 60 to 70 characters for best reading experience.
-Especially for text heavy pages.
+The general consensus is that lines should contain 60 to 70 characters for best reading experience, especially for text heavy pages.

 And you can specify the line length in CSS using the following property,